Teammates

 My physician always sends my prescriptions electronically to CarolinaCARE.
 When can I expect to receive them through the mail?

-I filled my maintenance medication at a local retail pharmacy.'
-Since it has refills remaining, can you transfer my prescription from retail and fill it?
+I filled my maintenance medication at a local retail pharmacy.
+Since it has refills remaining, can you transfer my prescription from retail and fill it at CarolinaCARE?

 No. However, if your provider is an Atrium Health provider, CarolinaCARE can request a new prescription on your behalf.
 For providers outside of Atrium Health, please contact them directly and ask them to send a NEW prescription order directly to CarolinaCARE.